lavallc/ion/README.md

 This is the source code repository for the ION smart lamp.
 All firmware code (including the bootloader) can be found here.

+Note that this code requires https://github.com/lavallc/ion-toolchain to build.

 If you have any questions, please feel free to open a GitHub issue.

 ~ lava